AnasHashem/Udacity-Linux-Server-Configuration/README.md

 The commmand to connect to the server: `ssh -i .ssh/udacity.rsa grader@18.224.158.93 -p 2200`

+The path to the SSH key is `/home/grader/.ssh/authorized_keys`

 ## Summary of Software Installed and Changes
 - In Lightsail, create a Linux instance, then download the key (.pem) file that comes with it.
 - To make the key file secure, run chmod 600 [path to the key]